|

 Declarant

-THEN HAVE AN ADULT FRIEND (YOU CANNOT DO THIS PART YOURSELF) MAIL ONE
+ADULT FRIEND (YOU CANNOT DO THIS PART YOURSELF) MAIL ONE SET

 IN THE MATTER OF PEOPLE V. _______, TICKET # ___________

-or reside in the County of ________, State of CALIFORNIA where this
+employed in or reside in the County of ________, State of

-the age of eighteen (18) years and not a party to the cause; my
+eighteen (18) years and not a party to the cause; my residence

-in a separate sealed envelope, with the postage thereon fully prepaid,
+separate sealed envelope, with the postage thereon fully

 Officer ______ _______